Netatalk/netatalk/doc/manual/Configuration.md

 ### dbd

 The "Database Daemon" backend is built on Berkeley DB.
-Access to the CNID database is restricted to the **cnid_dbd** daemon process.
+Rather than accessing the database directly,
+**afpd** processes communicate with one or more **cnid_dbd** daemon processes over a wire protocol.
-**afpd** processes communicate with the **cnid_dbd** daemon for database reads and updates, which is in turn launched and controlled by the **cnid_metad** daemon.
+The **cnid_dbd** daemon is responsible for database reads and updates.

-This is the most reliable and proven backend for daily use.
+This is the most reliable and proven backend, recommended for most deployments.

+### mysql

+CNID backend using a MySQL or MariaDB server.
+This is the most performant and scalable of the backend options, and is recommended for large deployments with many concurrent users.

+The SQL server has to be provisioned by the system administrator, and Netatalk configured to connect to it over a Unix socket or the network interface..

 ### sqlite

-A performant and lean CNID database backend that uses the SQLite v3 embedded database engine.
+A fast and lean CNID database backend that uses the SQLite v3 embedded database engine.

-### mysql

-CNID backend using a MySQL server.
-The MySQL server has to be provisioned by the system administrator, and Netatalk configured to connect to it over the network.

-See **afp.conf**(5) for documentation of the configuration options.
+It is as easy to set up as dbd, but does not require separate daemon processes, as the database is accessed directly by afpd.

+The tradeoff is that the SQLite embedded database is not the most scalable for concurrent database write operations.
+Therefore it is recommended for deployments where you expect up to 20 concurrent users.

 ## Charsets/Unicode